YinHK-gameDev/unity-learn/input/Input System/Controls.md

 ## Controls

-An Input Control represents a source of values.
-These values can be of any structured or primitive type.
+An Input Control **represents a source of values**.
+These values can be of **any structured or primitive type**.
 The only requirement is that the type is blittable.

 > **Note**: Controls are for input only.
 Output and configuration items on Input Devices are not represented as Controls.